Deportation Defense

 Applying While in the U.S.

 If you are currently in the U.S. without a valid visa, you should be extremely cautious when applying for a new immigrant benefit.
-United States Citizenship and Immigration Services (USCIS) may not immediately notice you are in the country without valid status, but, if they deny your request, they could refer your case to U.S. Immigration and Customs Enforcement (ICE).
+United States Citizenship and Immigration Services (USCIS) may not immediately notice you are in the country without valid status, but if they deny your request, they could refer your case to U.S. Immigration and Customs Enforcement (ICE).
 For example, if your visa expires and you request asylum protection, USCIS may place you in removal proceedings if they deny your application.

 If you are placed in deportation proceedings, one of two things will happen.
 You may be arrested and detained by ICE officials.
 Our Brooklyn deportation defense attorneys can help you secure a bond hearing and negotiate your release in advance of your hearing.